 Nature and Hiking

 San Diego is home to a plethora of scenic hiking trails.
 For ocean views, head to Torrey Pines in Del Mar, while those who like to challenge themselves can head up to Potato Chip Rock in Poway and take in the high, panoramic views.
-San Elijo Hills also has a number of hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.
+San Elijo Hills also has several hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.

-San Diego's Vibrant and Laidback Nightlife
+Vibrant and Laidback Nightlife

 Fun Day Trips and Weekend Getaways

+San Diego is in close proximity to some great getaways.
+Head two hours northeast to Big Bear Mountain for some snowboarding or skiing in the winter.
+In the fall, drive an hour east to Julian for some excellent apple pie and cider.
 During the summer, try out some new beaches in LA or head up the coast a bit farther north to do some wine tasting in the prestigious Santa Ynez Valley.
-25 miles to the south, there is Mexico, full of a wide range of activities, whether you want to brave Tijuana or hop on a quick flight to Cabo.
+Twenty-five miles to the south, there is Mexico, full of a wide range of activities, whether you want to brave Tijuana or hop on a quick flight to Cabo.

-Museums and that Famous Zoo
+Museums and That Famous Zoo

 San Diego has a host of museums to keep you busy and cultured.
-From museum-heavy Balboa Park to the Maritime Museum of San Diego, you can find art, history, science and more.
+From museum-heavy Balboa Park to the Maritime Museum of San Diego, you can find art, history, science, and more.
 When you want to study wildlife, head to the famous San Diego Zoo.
-Many San Diegans with families get year round passes to the zoo; the pass is surprisingly affordable and provides kids with a day of entertainment.
+Many San Diegans with families get year-round passes to the zoo; the pass is surprisingly affordable and provides kids with a day of entertainment.
 San Diego Zoo is also one of the prettiest zoos in the world to walk around thanks to a plethora of vegetation and smart landscaping.

-The Flip Flops and T-Shirt Lifestyle
+Flip-Flops and T-Shirt Lifestyle